wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    1. For a project completed in the last two years, discuss how your assessment of the history, culture, and value systems of an organization helped the employees through a change process and has impacted employee expectations about change management plans and activities during that change project, today, and into the future.

-   2. How did you address the readiness strategy in your last change project?
+   2. How did you address the <strong>readiness strategy</strong> in your last change project?
 What would you change if you could go back in time, to ensure a smoother transition during change?

-   3. Describe specific actions you have taken to measure and assess the effectiveness of a Learning & Development Plan.
+   3. Describe specific actions you have taken to <strong>measure and assess</strong> the effectiveness of a Learning & Development Plan.
 Include major challenges you encountered and how you dealt with them.

-   4. Describe a situation where you needed to modify the Change Management Plan during the execution phase and include the circumstances leading to the modifications and to the end results.
+   4. Describe a situation where you needed to <strong>modify the Change Management Plan</strong> during the execution phase and include the circumstances leading to the modifications and to the end results.
 Clearly identify if new items were added, if current items were eliminated, altered, or realigned in response to internal or external pressures.

-   5. Describe two major lessons learned from Change Management projects/processes that you have been involved in and explain how you included these lessons into current change projects going forward.
+   5. Describe two major <strong>lessons learned</strong> from Change Management projects/processes that you have been involved in and explain how you included these lessons into current change projects going forward.

-   As of this writing Nov 2022, there are 1,525 CCMPs.
+   As of this writing Nov 2022, there were 1,525 CCMPs.

    https://acmp.learningbuilder.com/Profile/MyAccount